FAQs For Senders / ESPs

 Brand Indicators for Message Identification or BIMI (pronounced: Bih-mee) is an emerging email specification that enables the use of brand-controlled logos within supporting email clients.
-BIMI leverages the work an organization has put into deploying DMARC protection, further enhancing trust by bringing brand logos to the customer’s inbox.
+BIMI leverages the work an organization has put into deploying DMARC protection, by bringing brand logos to the customer’s inbox.
 For the brand’s logo to be displayed, the email must pass DMARC authentication checks, ensuring that the organization’s domain has not been impersonated.

 How does BIMI technically work?

 BIMI allows an organization to publish a new, standardized DNS record for a domain they own.
 This record contains a URL to a logo that may require proof that the logo has been validated with a VMC.
 An organization will publish a BIMI record containing these URLs.
 A supporting mailbox provider (MBP) will check the sending domain’s DMARC policy and verify that it is included in the BIMI validation.
 If both checks are successful, the MBP may use the logo from the URL in the BIMI record to populate the BIMI image of the qualifying email sent from that domain to the MBP.

 DMARC, which stands for “Domain-based Message Authentication, Reporting & Conformance,” is an email authentication policy and reporting protocol.
 DMARC defends against unauthorized use of domains by preventing direct domain impersonation within email.
 It protects brands by ensuring participating mailboxes only receive email actually sent by or on behalf of a domain.
 More information about DMARC.

 What is DMARC Enforcement?